With Election Day looming, new poll shows McAuliffe and Youngkin tied in Virginia governor’s race - NewsBreak

 RICHMOND, Va.
 (WRIC) — A new statewide poll shows Democrat Terry McAuliffe and Republican Glenn Youngkin locked in a tied race for Virginia governor with just over a week to go until Election Day.

 An 8News/Emerson College poll of 875 likely voters released Monday has McAuliffe and Youngkin both with 48% of support, the closest the candidates have been during this election cycle.
 The survey was conducted Oct.
-22-23 and has a margin of error of plus or minus 3.2%.New poll shows virtual ties in races for Virginia governor, attorney general
+22-23 and has a margin of error of plus or minus 3.2%.PREVIOUS: McAuliffe and Youngkin in neck and neck race for Virginia governor, new poll shows ahead of first debate

 Youngkin, a first-time candidate, has closed the gap between himself and McAuliffe, the state’s governor from 2014-2018.
 Since September, there has been a noticeable shift that could indicate voters’ growing enthusiasm for Republican leadership in a state that hasn’t voted a GOP gubernatorial candidate into office in over a decade.